-The Perumahan Penjawat Awam Malaysia, Jabatan Perumahan Negara (PPAM) scheme was designed and developed to help government servants, particularly young, middle-income civil employees, be able to afford their own home quality location for a price lower than the typical market price.
+The Perumahan Penjawat Awam Malaysia, Jabatan Perumahan Negara (PPAM) scheme was designed and developed to help government servants, particularly young, middle-income civil employees, as affordable housing scheme in quality location for a price lower than the typical market price.
 The PPAM programme intends to build multiple projects across Malaysia and enable government employees to own residential property.
 PPAM is an affordable homeownership scheme for public service workers in the low to medium income bracket.

-The Government first launched eight years ago in 2013, offering homes with attractive prices ranging from RM90,000 to RM300,000 for the civil workers.
+The Government first launched eight years ago in 2013, offering residential units with attractive prices from our property developer ranging from RM90,000 to RM300,000 for the civil workers.
 The Government aims to complete building as many as 126,000 affordable homes around the country by 2020.
 To execute their plans of supplying reasonably priced homes in major cities, the Government encouraged private developers to participate in the project by subsidising them as much as RM25,000 to RM35,000.
 According to Housing and Local Government Minister, Datuk Zuraida Kamaruddin, she stated that RM310 million more has been allocated to build PPAM units this year (2020).

 As the name of the programme itself is a giveaway, one must first and foremost be a civil servant working in either the Federal Government, a State Government or Authority, a Local Authority, or a Federal or State Statutory Body.
 To apply for the PPAM, the applicant must: